nblam1994/udacity-capstone/README.md

 npm run start
 ```

-This should start a development server with the React application that will interact with the serverless TODO application.
+This should start a development server with the React application that will interact with the serverless STATUS application.